Van Oord Dredging

 Cutter Suction Dredger (CSD)

-CSDs cut the soil according to a pre-set profile.
-The cutter head is a rotating mechanical device, mounted in front of the suction head and rotating along the axis of the suction pipe.
-The cut soil is then sucked in by dredge pumps.
-The dredged material is then pumped ashore using pumps and a floating pipeline or loaded into a split hopper barge moored alongside, which in turn can then offload the dredged sediment at the designated location.
+Cutter suction dredgers cut the soil according to a preset profile.
+The cutting action of a cutter suction dredger is powerful and, in combination with the suction effect, the material can be "cut" into suitably sized pieces.
+The dredged material is then pumped ashore using pumps and a floating pipeline or loaded into a split hopper ship moored alongside, which can then unload the dredged material at a predetermined location.